yasirkula/UnityDynamicPanels/README.md

 - **Canvas Anchor Zone Length**: the length of the dockable area of the Dynamic Panels Canvas.
 When a tab is dragged and dropped onto that area, it will be docked to the edge of the Dynamic Panels Canvas
 - **Panel Anchor Zone Length**: the length of the dockable area inside a panel.
 When a tab is dragged and dropped onto that area, it will be docked to the panel.
 This area is enabled only for docked panels (you can't dock panels to free panels)

+**NOTE:** if you change the *Resources/DynamicPanel.prefab*, also make sure that the Panel's *Header Height* property is equal to the distance between the top of the panel and the bottom of the *PanelHeader* child object (which holds the tabs runtime).

 ## SCRIPTING API

 Before using the scripting API, import **DynamicPanels** namespace to your script(s): `using DynamicPanels;`